Python-PyQt/PyQt6-Docs/descriptions/QtQml/qmlRegisterSingletonInstance-f.rst

 A :sip:ref:`~PyQt6.QtCore.QObject` singleton type may be referenced via the type name with which it was registered; in turn this type name may be used as the target in a `Connections <https://doc.qt.io/qt-6/qml-qtqml-connections.html>`_ type, or like any other type ID.
 However, there's one exception: a :sip:ref:`~PyQt6.QtCore.QObject` singleton type property can't be aliased because the singleton type name does not identify an object within the same component as any other item.

 **Note:** *cppObject* must outlive the QML engine in which it is used.
 Moreover, cppObject must have the same thread affinity as the engine.
 If you want separate singleton instances for multiple engines, you need to use :sip:ref:`~PyQt6.QtQml.qmlRegisterSingletonType`.
 See Threads and QObjects for more information about thread safety.

+**NOTE:** qmlRegisterSingleton can only be used when all types of that module are registered procedurally.

 Usage: